A Comprehensive Overview Of The Symptoms Of Depression And Effective Treatment Methods

 Seasonal affective disorder is a type of situational depression that occurs seasonally or during specific climates.
 It often occurs during the winter or in rainy areas with reduced sunlight.
 Studies have found sunlight and artificial light therapy effective in treating this condition.

-Perinatal depression refers to depression during pregnancy, whereas post-partum depression refers to depression after birth.
-However, adoptive, foster, and non-gestational parents and caregivers can also experience post-partum depression.
+Perinatal depression refers to depression during pregnancy, whereas postpartum depression refers to depression after birth.
+However, adoptive, foster, and non-gestational parents and caregivers can also experience postpartum depression.
 This condition is often severe and requires treatment.
-It can occur up to one year after the birth or the welcoming of a new child.
+Postpartum depression can occur up to one year after the birth or the welcoming of a new child.

-Bipolar disorder is not a depressive disorder but a mood disorder in the DSM-5.
+Bipolar disorder is not a depressive disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
 However, it involves symptoms of depression offset by periods of elevated moods, which may be hypomania (in bipolar II disorder) or mania (in bipolar I disorder).
 Although bipolar disorder involves depression, it is distinguished from other types by the presence of hypomania and mania.

 Risk factors for depression